madeleine200/books_analysis/README.md

 ```
 ## Data Analysis
 ### Missing Values
+Where there are missing data for authors, you can add this data directly into the my_authors.csv file (it won't get written over if you re-run the analysis)

 Missing values are replaced in the following fields: <br>
 'Date Read' : missing values replaced with 'Date Added' <br>
 'Date Read' and 'Date Added' are missing, date is replaced with the year before the first year books were added <br>